Category Archives: Bavarian Royals

 King Ludwig I (born in 1786) was the son of King Maximilian I Joseph of Bavaria and his first wife Augusta Wilhelmine of Hesse-Darmstadt.
 Princess Therese of Saxe-Hildburghausen (born in 1792) was the daughter of Friedrich, Duke of Saxe-Hildburghausen (later Duke of Saxe-Altenburg) and Duchess Charlotte Georgine of Mecklenburg-Strelitz.
 Ludwig succeeded his father as King of Bavaria in 1825.

 Although the marriage of Ludwig and Therese began with great celebration and promise, it was not a happy marriage.
 Ludwig had many affairs that Therese reluctantly tolerated.
 Several times, she left while Ludwig was having affairs and she refused to associate with his mistresses.
 Among Ludwig’s mistresses were the scandalous English aristocrat Lady Jane Digby, Italian noblewoman Marianna Marquesa Florenzi, and Lola Montez (born Eliza Rosanna Gilbert), an Irish dancer and actress who became famous as a “Spanish dancer.”
-It is likely that Ludwig’s affair with Lola Montez contributed to his abdication in 1848.
+Ludwig’s affair with Lola Montez likely contributed to his abdication in 1848.
 Therese died in 1854 in Munich and was buried in St. Boniface’s Abbey in Munich.
 Ludwig lived for another twenty years after his abdication, died in Nice, France in 1868, and was buried next to his wife.

 Ludwig and Therese had nine children: